SamagraX-Stencil/stencil-web/CONTRIBUTION.md

 ```bash
 turbo dev
 ```
 > **Note**
 >   The above command will start all bot-app/ and all-molecule-example/ on the 7001 and 3001 ports respectively

-The development environment should now be set up.
-Additional information on the different application components can be found under packages/`[application]`/README.md file.
-Happy hacking! 👾
+The development environment should now be set up.Happy hacking! 👾

 ## Structure

 The repository is organized as follows: